- We focus on what has worked for 10,000+ patients & medical research.

 Toenail Pain [Toenail Fungus, Ingrown Toenails, Discolored Toenails]

 Keratin Granulations or Toe Nail Fungus?[ Causes & Best Treatment]

 Do you have keratin granulations or nail fungus?
-Usually if polish is removed, 95% chance that this is something called a keratin granulation.
+If toenail polish is removed, There is a 90+% chance of keratin granulations, not FUNGUS!

 What Are Keratin Granulations?

 - Keratin Granulations are white smudge marks on your nails that usually occur after you take off your nail polish, but are luckily very treatable!